 Pear Infused White Balsamic Glazed Roasted Onions

 - Roasting pan.
-If you want these on the table in a half-hour use a microwave-safe pan and a *disposable roasting pan, or evan make a tray out of foil.
+If you want these on the table in a half-hour use a microwave-safe pan and a *disposable roasting pan, or even make a tray out of foil.
 I highly recommend a disposable roasting pan for easy cleanup when roasting.
 Balsamic & brown sugar together make for a sticky cleanup!

 - Small bowl – for marinade.